mlaveaux/merc/CONTRIBUTING.md

 purpose we use `cargo deny check`, installed with `cargo install cargo-deny` to check the license of third party libraries and to compare them to the `RustSec` advisory db.
-In general unmaintained dependencies should either be vendored or replaced by own code if possible.
+In general unmaintained dependencies should either be vendored or replaced by own code.
 However, using third party libraries where applicable is generally not discouraged.